lifebit-ai/siteqc/README.md

 The `siteqc` was originally written by Daniel Rhodes and the Genomics England Bioinformatics team.

-The Nextflow implementation of the pipeline was developed by Christina Chatzipantsiou for use by Genomics England and collaborators.
+The Nextflow implementation of the pipeline was developed by Christina Chatzipantsiou, Vlad Dembrovskyi for use by Genomics England and collaborators.

 ## Contributions and Support